ms-osram/r-place-2022/README.md

     Utilize the exercises provided by F5XS to gain insights into the dataset.
     Explore the questions and queries posed by ms-osram to delve deeper into the data.
     Analyze the tile placement data, timestamps, user IDs, pixel colors, and coordinates to understand the collaborative artwork created during the r/place event.

+## Credits

+This repository is made possible thanks to the contributions of the following individuals:

+    u/paul_that: Provided the original tile placement data for the r/place 2022 dataset, allowing us to explore and analyze the collaborative artwork created by Redditors.

+    F5XS: Transformed the original CSV files provided by u/paul_that into an SQLite database format.
+Their efforts have made it easier for users to search, query, and analyze the dataset.
+Additionally, F5XS created exercises and solutions for analyzing the r/place 2022 dataset, providing valuable resources for understanding the data and its context.

 Feel free to clone this repository, use the dataset, and contribute to the analysis and understanding of r/place 2022.